-In order to achieve such a result we did have to file a claim in the Employment Tribunal.
-The claim was withdrawn when the case settled before the hearing date set by the Employment Tribunal.
+In order to achieve such a result, we did have to file a claim in the Employment Tribunal.
+We withdrew the claim, however, when we settled the case before the hearing date set by the Employment Tribunal.
 We secured our costs which were paid by the employer as part of the settlement.

 Our client came to us having received a redundancy settlement agreement.
-We discussed the settlement agreement and realised the case was not straight forward.
-So, we set about:
+We discussed the settlement agreement and realised the case was not straightforward.

-- Reviewing the evidence to see if there was evidence of discrimination.
+We set about reviewing the evidence to see whether it provided evidence of discrimination.
 This exercise included submitting a discrimination questionnaire to the employer in the form prescribed under the relevant legislation.

-- Raised the question of whether our client had legal expenses insurance as part of his mortgage or banking arrangements.
+Then we reviewed the evidence to see if the employer had carried out a proper selection for redundancy.
+We also raised the question of whether our client had legal expense insurance as part of his mortgage or banking arrangements.

 Often employers think that employees have no option but to except what’s on offer.
 However, court action may be worth considering.
 Particularly where the employee is a senior executive on a sizeable salary with benefits or where there is a case for discrimination.

-Our client instructed us only when he had been selected for redundancy.
-Like many employees, he had been reluctant to take action against his employer any earlier.
-The fear is losing his job.
-However, he had thought that UK employees suffered discrimination compared to their foreign national equivalents.
-Discrimination was practised in a number of ways against the UK employees:
+Our client instructed us only after he had been selected for redundancy.
+Like many employees, he had been reluctant to take action against his employer any earlier for fear of losing his job.
+However, he had come to believe that UK employees suffered discrimination compared to their foreign national equivalents.

 Obtaining the evidence

 Like many employees, our client lacked hard evidence.
-In order to obtain the evidence we advised the matter should be looked at from different angles which were not just related to pay:
+In order to obtain the evidence, we advised looking at the matter from different angles, not just those related to pay.